 The holistic formation our seminarians receive is comprised of human and spiritual formation, academic training in philosophy and theology, and pastoral formation.
 This comprehensive approach prepares them well for the rigorous and rewarding life of a priest, but it also requires a significant investment, particularly at the graduate level.
 Our seminarians need our help to make their ministry possible.
-The diocese is committed to helping cover the costs of seminarian education to help ensure that we have enough priests to serve our parishes into the future, especially since 32 priests will be at or over retirement age within the next decade.
+The diocese is committed to helping cover the costs of seminarian education to help ensure that we have enough priests to serve our parishes into the future, especially with more than 35 priests due to retire by 2023.

 WHERE ARE WE HEADED?

-The current source of funding - outside of the Catholic Services Appeal (CSA) - for our men studying for the priesthood will be depleted by the end of 2019.
-Along with the blessing of a growing cohort of seminarians comes the responsibility to cover the cost of this ministry investment.
+The current source of funding - outside of the Catholic Services Appeal (CSA) and the generous gifts given in waves one and two of the Our Shepherds - Our Future campaign - for our men studying for the priesthood will be perilously low by the end of 2023.
+Through your generosity, our CSA covers the education of approximately 14 men per year.
+We are blessed to have more than that number of men studying to serve our diocese.
 We are called, not only to encourage young men to answer God's call by assuming some of their financial burdens, but also called as Catholics to help ensure for them a dignified retirement after their lifetime of service.

 Ways to Give